 An XMR suite is a critical requirement for establishing clinical programs that will distinguish St. Louis Children’s regionally – if not nationally and internationally.

-We believe that basic needs such as food, clean clothes, a shower or a quiet place to rest must be met in order for parents and guardians to become active participants in their child’s care.
-Your partnership enables St. Louis Children’s to continue offering these resources and essential support through the following programs.
+We believe that basic needs, such as food, clean clothes, a shower or a quiet place to rest must be met in order for parents and guardians to become active participants in their child’s care.
+Donor funding enables St. Louis Children’s Hospital to provide these resources and individualized family support through the following services.